Aditya-A-garwal/Arduino-TFT-LCD-3-5-Tic-Tac-Toe/README.md

 The program has been written using PlatformIO, and has been tested on the [Arduino UNO R3](https://docs.arduino.cc/hardware/uno-rev3/), [Arduino UNO R4 Minima](https://docs.arduino.cc/hardware/uno-r4-minima/) & [Arduino UNO R4 WiFi](https://docs.arduino.cc/hardware/uno-r4-wifi/).

+> [!TIP]
+> A detailed tutorial on how to use this repository is available at https://dumblebots.com/2024/08/05/using-3-5-tft-lcd-display-ili9486-arduino-part-6-tictactoe-game/.
+The tutorial includes a comprehensive explanation of the code and how to use it.

 ## Building/Uploading With PlatformIO

 Since this project has been written using PlatformIO by default, simply run the following commands to fetch the libraries, build the project and upload the program -